luke-cardell/LTK/README.txt

-Luke's Tool Kit
+Lux's Tool Kit
-Written by Luke Cardell
+Written by Lux Cardell
-ReadMe last updated 11/16/2018
+ReadMe last updated 1/22/2020

 All source code is protected under the GNU Public License.